pmorrell/genotype_conversion/README.md

 - Genotypes in some data files are represented as 'AA', 'AB', or 'BB'.
 This should generally not occur with data directly from Alchemy, but is a problem in some of our data files.
 - Datafiles with a newline ('\n') at the end of the file don't work.
 The genotype_conversion.py returns only the headers.

+- Potential additions to the script
+	- the option to process data sets with 'AA', 'AB', 'BB' genotype calls
+	- error checking for calls that don't match those in the defined set
+	- options to write to formats supported by [Plink] (http://pngu.mgh.harvard.edu/~purcell/plink/)

 #Quality control (QC) on SNP genotyping matrix